jspaaks/copier-template-for-c-projects/README.md

 -- test compile definitions
    DEBUG compile definition has been defined.

--- test wether header library was included a = 1
+-- test whether header library was included a = 1

 -- test wether math library was linked